muggy8/improbable/have-and-havenot/rM7jQact.md

 Amanda gave me a nod.

-I drew a small circle around me with the stick the tossed it to the side.
+I drew a small circle around me with the stick then tossed it to the side.

 "Do whatever you can to make me step out of this circle, no restrictions.
 Begin whenever you're ready and quit whenever you feel like" I said as I activated 3 instances of each of Quicken, Strengthen and Defense.

-I can see Patrisha's shocked expression as I did this as she has also kept her Inspection ability activated this whole time too.
+I can see Patrisha's shocked expression as I did this for she has also kept her Inspection ability activated this whole time too.

 With my own Inspection still active from before, I was able to see Amanda activating two different physical type abilities as she immediately jumped at me right after.